 The best technology and business processes in the world are useless without the skilled staff to implement them.
 Cybersecurity talent is in high demand, so governments must be creative about ways to attract and retain that talent, including sharing talent via rotational assignments within government, improving pay and benefits packages, or looking to the gig economy.30 For example, Michigan’s Cyber Civilian Corps not only offers new ways to attract talent, its CISO-as-a-service offering also helps to make that talent available to smaller governments that otherwise could not afford it.31

-Planning for a ransomware attack begins with a system audit to identify which systems, information and people are critical to the organisation’s operations and most vulnerable to ransomware.
-For example, a police department would cease to function if its emergency despatch system was compromised, but it could function if the system tracking employee time sheets was compromised.
+Planning for a ransomware attack begins with a system audit to identify which systems, information, and people are critical to the organization’s operations and most vulnerable to ransomware.
+For example, a police department would cease to function if its emergency dispatch system was compromised, but it could function if the system tracking employee time sheets was compromised.
 With that information, governments can then test their protective measures and responses using war-gaming and simulation.

 Attacks can strike even the best-prepared government, so knowing how to respond and restore critical services to citizens as quickly as possible is essential.

 Finding and retaining skilled cybersecurity talent will likely remain a challenge in the near future, so deploying emerging technologies that can make the existing workforce more effective can be a significant cost advantage to governments.
 For example, artificial intelligence (AI) can help prevent ransomware attacks by blocking unusual downloads from links that employees unwittingly click on.33 The city of Las Vegas has used AI to detect and respond to cyber threats for three years with great success.
 In the words of director of innovation and technology, Michael Sherwood, “Ransomware can spread across your network rapidly, so you need tools that can prevent that from occurring.
 AI can autonomously take control and provide split-second reactions, which is very useful for preventing damage.”34